-If your Contract of Employment says that being in the pension scheme is compulsory, you won't be able to opt out of the pension scheme.
+If your Contracts of Employment make membership of your pension scheme compulsory, your employee won't be able to opt out of the pension scheme.

-- If you are opting out of the pension after you have been given a Notice, you will need to record your decision on the Notice and return it to your employer.
-They will then retain this form for 7 years and enrol you back into the pension scheme after 3 years.
+- When a Designated Employee opts out of the pension scheme, they will need to provide written instruction of this and confirm they no longer wish to be in the scheme.
+If they are opting out of the pension scheme after you have provided them with a Notice, they will need to record this decision on the Notice and return this to you.
+You will then need to retain this document for 7 years and enrol them back in after 3 years.

-- It is important to remember that there are long-term benefits for you when you start saving early for your retirement.
-Your employer may encourage you to join a pension scheme as early as possible.
-There can be valid reasons why you decide to opt out and your personal circumstances could mean that not being in a pension scheme is the best option for you.
-As circumstances can change, you may find yourself in a position to be able to join a scheme.
+It is important to recognise the long-term benefits for your Designated Employees from saving early for their retirement.
+You may wish to encourage all your workforce to join a pension scheme as early as possible.
+There can be valid reasons why someone has opted out and their personal circumstances could mean that not being in a pension scheme is the best option for them.
+As circumstances can change, your Designated Employee may find themselves in a position to be able to join a scheme.

 What do we need to do if our Designated Employee asks to join the pension scheme?

 - If your Designated Employee opted out of your pension scheme and has now opted back into the scheme you must enrol them.

 - If they opted out and have now requested to opt back in again, you must enrol them within a month of the date of request or 3 months from the date they previously opted out - whichever is later.